Walfred-MA/PAAT/README.md

 Filtration: A pipeline to partition initial gene groups, extract exclusive k-mers for each gene group, and filter out sequences of no interest, such as tandems.

-Compile: A pipeline to construct k-mer matrices, phylogenetic trees, and pan-gene graphs, then compile them into database files used by Ctyper.
+Compile: A pipeline to construct k-mer matrices and phylogenetic trees then compile them into database files used by Ctyper.

 How to run this pipeline: